britram/taps-transports/draft-ietf-taps-transports.md

 ### Transport Protocol Components

-[AUTHOR'S NOTE: shouldn't it be “service feature”?]
+[AUTHOR'S NOTE: shouldn't it be "service feature"?]

 As an extension to TCP, MPTCP provides mostly the same components.
 By establishing multiple sessions between available endpoints, it can additionally